LuborRod/fin_test/README.md

 P.S 2
     For clean architecture we have to use interfaces in constructors.
 Logging was also skipped.
 I wrote commentaries.Table `wallet` has custom field `hash`.
 I made it only for speed development.
 This would be relevant if the application was pulled from the outside in order to hide the real `ids`.
 Or we can use JWT tokens for 'hiding' data.
-In the future, I can make free transfers between wallets that belong to the same user.Depends on project)
+In the future, I can make free transfers between wallets that belong to the same user.Depends on project).
+For your convenience I delete .env from .gitignore.)